shmulik-willinger/behavioral_cloning/writeup.md

 I was satisfied that the model is making good predictions on the training and validation sets, and at the end of the process, the vehicle is able to drive autonomously around Track-1 and partially on Track-2 without leaving the road.

-I used the file video.py to record the video of the car while driving autonomously in the simulator, and the video files can be found here as well.
+I used the file video.py to record the video of the car while driving autonomously in the simulator (Consists of the images processed from the simulator on runtime).

 The output video of the car completing the tracks can also be found here: